daniele-salvagni/dan.salvagni.io/src/pages/b/aws-sam-and-typescript-building-functions-and-layers.md

 };
 ```

-we will then move this function as a module in our first layer.

-# Adding a Typescript Layer
+We will create a Typescript Layer with the following folder structure:

-We will now create a module in a new layer named `commons` to share some code
-common to our λ functions.

 ```
 layers/commons/